canton7/RestEase/README.md

 // Will get serialized to '.../bar/...' if the path was written as '.../{foo}/...'
 ```

 There is no default path serializer, as its usage is often very specific.
+If a path parameter has `PathSerializationMethod.Serialized` specified when no serializer has been set on the `RestClient`, an exception will be thrown.

 To tell RestEase to use a path serializer, you must create a new `RestClient`, assign its `RequestPathParamSerializer` property, then call `For<T>()` to get an implementation of your interface.